 I know I still have a lot more to learn, but I will work hard to pursue my passion.

-One of my favorite quotes is: "The harder you fall, the higher you bounce."
-I went through many hardships in life but I believe that everything happens for a reason.
-I consider each obstacle an important part of my life that gives me the perseverance and experience to conquer other barriers.
-They shape my dreams and motivate me to follow my aspirations.
+One of my favorite quotes is, “The harder you fall, the higher you bounce.”
+I’ve faced many hardships in life - including growing up in a refugee camp, a story for another time - but I believe everything happens for a reason.
+Each obstacle has strengthened my perseverance and given me the experience to overcome future challenges.
+These experiences have shaped my dreams and continue to motivate me to pursue my aspirations.